mikegagnon/nginx-overload-handler/nginx_upstream_overload/README.txt

 there are nuances to the ordering of pipes opening, closing, etc.

-For convenience there is a script alert_reader.py, which cats a pipe, and continuously re-opens asn needed.
-So you lan launch nginx and then launch the alert_reader and vice versa.
-Or can you run alert_reader once and restart nginx multiple times.
+For convenience there is a script alert_reader.py, which cats a pipe, and continuously re-opens as needed.
+So you can you run alert_reader.py once and restart nginx multiple times.

+Note: nginx won't start unless there is a process reading the alert_pipe;
+make sure to run alert_reader.py before launching nginx.

 Usage:
     ./alert_reader.py /home/nginx_user/alert_pipe